 He is a lifelong collector of many things (especially vinyl records, videos, books, comics, and taxidermy) who indulges in watching a copious amount of films from around the globe and is currently enjoying Japanese language classes.
 Bryan has a quick smile and exhibits a great sense of humor.
-He is still an active member of Holy Cross Lutheran Church.

 John was born and raised in South St. Louis City in the historic Soulard Neighborhood, the forth of nine children, to the late Lawrence and Wanda Justice, who both worked as laborers.

 He attended Humbolt and Lafayette Elementary Schools and McKinley High School.
 After working as a maintenance specialist for a north county funeral home for eighteen plus years, John joined John L. Ziegenhein & Sons Funeral Homes in 2001.

 He enjoys family time, playing games, television and fishing.
 He is married to Tina (Barton) Justice and has one adult daughter.

 John, better known to his friends as “JJ,” loves people and enjoys helping them through difficult times by his service in the funeral business.

 Steve was born and raised in south St. Louis near Carondelet Park.
 He was the youngest of three boys born to Don and Mary Bayer.
 Steve attended Windsor and Long Elementary Schools and was graduated from the Gateway Christian High School, all of which are in St. Louis City.

 In August, 1998 he married his wife Debbie.
 Debbie is a school teacher in the Oakville community.
 They now have three children and a Yorkshire Terrier named Milo.